Caloundra Hinterland

 Caloundra Hinterland has a typical household mix, with a lower-than-average median household size

-Family households constitute 71.5% of all households, including 19.8% couples with children, 40.9% couples without children, and 10.0% single parent families.
-Non-family households account for the remaining 28.5%, with lone person households at 25.6% and group households comprising 3.0%.
+Family households account for 71.5% of all households, consisting of 19.8% couples with children, 40.9% couples without children, and 10.0% single parent families.
+Non-family households make up the remaining 28.5%, with lone person households at 25.6% and group households comprising 3.0% of the total.
 The median household size is 2.3 people, which is smaller than the Rest of Qld average of 2.6.

 Frequently Asked Questions - Households